KalindiFonda/Advent-of-Code/2023/d07/README.md

 and the compare funtion takes two parameters to compare, and then outputs 0 if they are the same, and a negative or positive number if they are bigger or smaller (the -/+ indicates the dirction of sortage).

+Oh and for part 2:

+I changed the value of J to 1 and added the count of Js to the card with the most counts in the counter dictionary.

 #### Issues

 RAAAAAAAAGEEEEE!